//this is the mailchimp popup form //ShareThis code for sharing images

 A strong culture fit can yield greater job satisfaction, longer tenure, and improved performance.
 To show candidates what you’re all about, integrate your culture into your employer brand messaging, job content, and interview processes.

 To reach external talent, use career sites and social channels to broadcast your organizational culture.
-Prospects want a closer look at the day-to-day life at the company.
-Beyond job listings, your career page should highlight your company values and current employees through in-depth and specific stories.
-Telling job seekers about your company culture helps ensure that those who apply are opting in to the shared values and behavior.
+Prospects want a closer look at the company's day-to-day life.
+Beyond job postings, your career page should highlight your company values and current employees through in-depth and specific stories.
+Assessing for culture fit helps ensure that those who apply are opting in to the shared values and behavior.

 Another important way to bolster organizational culture is by hiring from within.
 HR can encourage employees to pursue opportunities by providing internal mobility tools that teach them about career opportunities and allow them to express their interest in different roles.

-The last point here is to stay operationally focused.
-Just like when managing your assets via a CMMS, managing your people requires the right tools and process.
+The last point is to stay operationally focused.
+Just like managing your assets via a CMMS, managing your people requires the right tools and processes.

 Employees who feel included in decision-making are more motivated and engaged.
 A Tinypulse survey revealed transparency is the top factor contributing to employee happiness.
 You can utilize employee engagement software to help develop a culture of trust and inclusion.

 Feelings of safety and rapport can improve communication, collaboration, and alignment.
 It’s important to keep in mind that subcultures will likely develop among different departments and groups of people.
-Diversity should be championed and woven into a company’s overarching culture.
+Workplace diversity should be championed and woven into a company’s overarching culture.

 Emma Collins